daniel-furman/lwMCMC/README.md

 Recovered parameter constraints for a particle decay simulation: <img src="https://render.githubusercontent.com/render/math?math=\R(t) = A + B e^{-\lambda t}">.

-### `lwMCMC`  Functions
+### `ltwMCMC`  Functions

 ---

-A lwMCMC object has class functions to perform Bayesian inference.
+A ltwMCMC object has class functions to perform Bayesian inference.

 * define the log(likelihood) function first (not in the class).